What Is Phylum Protozoa? Classification, Characters, Example

 • 4 to 6 flagella are found in these animals.

-• They also have flagella for moving backward.
+• They also have flagella for moving backwards.

 • These parasites are found in the genital tract.